Read which methods are available to measure influences on the expression of a specific gene.

 Today, microplate reader assays are well-established tools to answer the questions that are still open.
 Luminescent reporter assays study gene regulation, interaction assays examine binding of nucleic acids to proteins and enzyme activity assays report on activities of polymerases or helicases.

 Microplate reader also take measurements in preparation for PCRs and sequencing.
-It quantifies nucleic acids in high throughput (96-1536 wells), e.g. with NextGenPCRTM, and determine nucleic acid purity via absorbance spectra.
+They quantify nucleic acids in high throughput (96-1536 wells), e.g. with NextGenPCRTM, and determine nucleic acid purity via absorbance spectra.

 BMG LABTECH microplate readers offer solutions from simple quantification devices able to quantify DNA, RNA and protein efficiently and in high throughput, up to multi-functional devices suitable for all needs: reporter assays, binding assays, enzyme assays, no matter which detection mode.

 Search our Resources section for information about specific applications, literature citations, videos, blog articles and many other publications.
 Many of the resources provided are associated with current and previous instrument models and versions.